prebid/prebid.github.io/support/privacy-resources.md

 See [Chrome's PAAPI documentation](https://developers.google.com/privacy-sandbox/relevance/protected-audience) for the full background.

-To enable Interest Group bidding in Prebid, you can add the Prebid [Fledge For GPT Module](/dev-docs/modules/fledgeForGpt.html).
+To enable Interest Group bidding in Prebid, you can add the Prebid [PAAPI For GPT Module](/dev-docs/modules/paapiForGpt.html).

 {: .alert.alert-info :}
 Note that 'FLEDGE' was the original name of the Protected Audience feature.
 The name of the Prebid.js module may change in the future.